Director, Campus Services

 2.4.4 Transport and mobility planning

 2.4.7 Use of private vehicles on official business

 2.4.8 Campus shuttle bus and security shuttle bus

 2.4.9 Active and public transport

 The University is committed to delivering best practice and sustainable transport and mobility services to the QUT community.
-The transport and mobility framework embraces and supports the key priorities of the QUT Blueprint and Schedule 1, Control of traffic and conduct on university land, set out in the Queensland University of Technology Act 1998 (QUT Act) and outlines how the University manages, plans, regulates and controls the access, presence, parking and use of vehicles on QUT premises.
+The transport and mobility framework embraces and supports the key priorities of Connections - the QUT Strategy 2023 to 2027 and Schedule 1, Control of traffic and conduct on university land, set out in the Queensland University of Technology Act 1998 (QUT Act) and outlines how the University manages, plans, regulates and controls the access, presence, parking and use of vehicles on QUT premises.

 This policy applies to Gardens Point and Kelvin Grove campuses, and any other QUT owned sites.
 The policy applies to the use of parking, transport and mobility services and facilities managed by the University.
 It applies to staff, students and visitors to QUT and includes parking, permits and enforcement on QUT campuses, QUT Fleet, QUT inter-campus bus and other mobility services to, from and between campuses.